 To support privacy and the care and comfort of our patients and patients in the same room;

-- we may need to restrict the number of visitors and length of stay.
+- we may need to limit the number of family/caregivers

-- visiting may be interrupted in order to provide appropriate patient care to the patient and/or other patients in the same room.
+- length of stay may be interrupted in order to provide appropriate patient care to the patient and/or other patients in the same room.

 - keep your voice down and respect privacy of other patients and family/caregivers in the room